Respiratory Illness Surveillance

 If you are sick from a respiratory virus:

-- For the first five days after symptoms have resolved, consider wearing a well-fitting mask, distancing from others, and getting tested.
-You may still be contagious.
+• For the first five days after symptoms have resolved, you may still be contagious.
+Consider wearing a mask and distancing from others.

 Testing: Lab tests are widely available and can be readily accessed for common viruses, including COVID-19, flu, and RSV.
 At-home tests for SARS-CoV-2 are widely available and may be picked up from the security desk at the hospital.
 In villages, schedule a test at your local clinic.